Yellowstone gRPC

 http://cute-rabbit.by.supanode.xyz:10000/

-No TLS on shared tier.
-No auth token — access is controlled by IP allowlist (same as HTTP/WS).
+No TLS on the shared tier.
+No auth token - access is controlled by IP allowlist, same as HTTP and WebSocket.

-gRPC is not available on the Free tier.
+gRPC is available on paid shared tiers only.
 You need Build ($179/mo) or higher.

 Example (Rust)